Diksha2097/DIKSHA-KAUSHAL/README.md

   ## MY HOBBIES :fire:

-    >Basically i have started learning Editing in Lockdown, so yes I enjoy getting lost in my new skill of sound and video editing :laptop:
+    >Basically i have started learning Editing in Lockdown, so yes I enjoy getting lost in my new skill of sound and video editing:laptop:

     >I really like to dance :dancer: